Meet S. Africa's Frans Hugo: 90-year-old journalist who delivers news in the desert

 Frans Hugo distributes news to the towns and villages dotted throughout this vast, arid backcountry while driving an orange Fiat Multipla loaded with copies of the eight-page weeklies and a vintage portable radio to keep him company.
 At 90, Hugo is giving some serious competition to his digital contemporaries.

 Every Thursday without fail, 90-year-old Frans Hugo travels to distribute newspapers in the South African desert, packing a flask full of coffee, some boiled eggs, and a towel to cover his bare legs from the sweltering heat.
 This aged editor has been travelling the 1,200-kilometer (750-mile) round trip across the semiarid Karoo area of the country every week.
-This has been his routine for around 40 years.
+This has been his routine for around 40 years, as reported by AFP.

 He was perhaps the last bastion of a dwindling industry when he was born Charl Francois Hugo in Cape Town in 1932, but everyone just calls him Frans.